fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 * **objects.count()** - count all object instances of a Flask-Philo class
 * **objects.raw_sql(sql_query_string)** - run direct SQL queries on your application's database

+...examples for each of these methods are included in the **Data Manipulation Examples** section below

 Example Models